 Treatment for Cerebral Palsy Is Ongoing

 There isn't a cure for cerebral palsy.
-A lifelong plan may be developed soon after a diagnosis of cerebral palsy to assess his needs at various times during his life, along with modifications to your home that provide for his daily care.
+A plan may be developed soon after a diagnosis of cerebral palsy to assess a child's needs at various times during his life, along with modifications to your home that provide for his daily care.

 Here are healthcare experts and other professionals he may need to assist with ongoing care: